 Milk from a formal milk bank is also called donor milk.
 But formal milk banks dispense milk that has processed.
 This means that the donor has been meticulously screened for diseases and other factors that could affect the purity of the milk.

 In the United States, processing also involves pasteurizing the milk.
 Pasteurizing occurs in milk banks elsewhere, but not everywhere.
-(Stay tuned for an upcoming podcast with Kim Updegrove, Executive Director of Mothers’ Milk Bank!)
+(Be sure to listen to my podcast with Kim Updegrove, Executive Director of Mothers’ Milk Bank!)

 How do you obtain donor milk?